waaslandwolf/Badge2020_ESPeasy/README.md

 Set Analog Pin to ADC1 ch7 / GPIO-35
 Set Oversampling to Oversampling
 Check Apply Factory Calibration
-Apply the formula (-1000*%value%)/(%value%-3300) to the Formula field in Values (this formula isn't correct and needs to be changed according to the correct resistor divider on the board)
+Apply the formula "%value%*2/1000" to the Formula field in Values (this formula needs to be tuned and calibrated to match the torelances of the 100k/100k resistor divider on the board)
 Click Submit

 Add a new device